Fixed Points of Parking Functions: Words and Actions

 \begin{lemma} Let $\gcd(m,n)=d\geq 1$ and $\pp\in \Park_m^n$.
 Then $\Fix(\pp)$ is contained in an affine subspace of dimension $d-1$. \end{lemma}

 \begin{proof} Let $\xx\in\Fix(\pp)$, and let $\yy\in\Fix(\pp)$ be another fixed point in a small ball around $\xx$.
 By \Cref{lem:ad}, the coordinates of $\yy$ can be partitioned into $d$ disjoint multisets of size $m/d$, each of which consists of a set of residues mod $m$ which are fixed under addition of $d$.
 Because $\yy$ is close to $\xx$, the partition we have found for the coordinates of $\yy$ also works for the coordinates of $\xx$.
 For each of the parts in the partition, there is therefore some offset such that adding this offset to the coordinates of $\xx$ in that part, yields the coordinates of $\yy$ in that part.
 These offsets must add up to zero, since the sum of the entries of $\xx$ and $\yy$ are assumed to be the same.
-This shows that $\yy$ lies in an affine subspace of dimension $d-1$ which also contains $\xx$.
+Therefore, $\yy$ lies in an affine subspace of dimension $d-1$ which also contains $\xx$.

 In principle, if we chose a different $\yy'\in\Fix(\pp)$ near $\xx$, we could obtain a different affine subspace (corresponding to a different way of partitioning the coordinates of $\xx$).
 However, convexity would then imply that the line between $\yy$ and $\yy'$ is also in $\Fix(\pp)$, and this includes points which are not on any affine subspace of the above form, which is impossible.
 Thus all the points in $\Fix(\pp)$ near $\xx$ lie in a single affine subspace.
+By convexity, any point in $\Fix(\pp)$ lies in the same affine subspace. \end{proof}